elucian/bee/syntax/structure.md

 **Examples:**

-* alter    ** change/modify variable value or assign new value
+* alter  :change/modify variable value or assign new value
-* read     ** accept input from console into a variable
+* read   :accept input from console into a variable
-* write    ** output to console result of an expressions
+* write  :output to console result of an expressions
-* apply    ** execute one rule in synchronous mode
+* apply  :execute one rule in synchronous mode

 **notes:**